Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
-      <p>Under the revised labeling of outcomes, the conclusion becomes less dramatic — but also less certain.</p>
+      <p>Under the revised labeling where potential implicit negatives are counted as negatives, the conclusion shifts  -  but it is still not straightforward.</p>
     </div>
   </div>